gautemo/Gaute-Meek-Olsen/src/today-i-learned/vue-router-link-active.md

 }
 ```

-The difference between `router-link-exact-active` and `router-link-active` is that the exact only applies if the entire url matches, while the `router-link-active` is applied if it is part of the url, the user is on a sub-path or exact path.
+The difference between `router-link-exact-active` and `router-link-active` is that the exact only applies if the entire URL matches, while the `router-link-active` is applied if it is part of the URL, the user is on a sub-path or exact path.

 </template>
 </ToggleView>